nathaniel1616/4-puppy-raffle-audit/audit-data/report.md

   uint256 fee = (totalAmountCollected * 20) / 100;
 @>  totalFees = totalFees + uint64(fee);
 ```
-In solidity version < 0.8.0 , there is the  code here can cause an overflow leading to a reduction in the actual fees of the contract.
+In solidity version < 0.8.0 , there is the  code above can cause an overflow leading to a reduction in the  amount  `PuppyRaffle::totalFees` of  `PuppyRaffle` contract which will be redeem by the owner.

-**Impact:**  The actual fees of the `Raffle` contract will be reduced which can cause an inabilitiy to collect fees after the winner is selected.
+**Impact:**  The actual fees of the `PuppyRaffle` contract will be reduced which can cause an inabilitiy of the owner to withdraw fees after the winner is selected.

-**Proof of Concept:**  This max uint of uint64 is 2*64 -1 afterward solidity version < 0.8.0 overflow and start count from zero.
-This can occur when the the fees collected are greater than 2^64 -1 which is approximately 18.4e**18 or   18.4 ethers  .
-So if the protocol has a fees above 18.4 ethers the fees overflow .
+**Proof of Concept:**  This max uint of uint64 is `2*64 -1`, afterwards solidity version < 0.8.0 overflow and start count from zero.
+This can occur when the the fees collected are greater than `2^64 -1` which is approximately `18.4e**18` or   `18.4 ether` .
+So if the protocol has a fees above 18.4 ethers the fees overflow starting the `totalFees` value from zero.

 Consider the code in the test code `PuppyRaffleTest::testAuditPoC_OverFlow` function
-We know fees is supposed to increase when the number of player increases.
+We know `totalFees` is supposed to increase when the number of player increases.

-1. you can set the number of players to  170, 180 ,184, 185 ,186
+1. you can set the number of players to  170, 180 ,184, 185 ,186 in  the ``testAuditPoC_OverFlow`` function for each player number

 ``` javascript
 function testAuditPoC_OverFlow() public {